-Just as there is more to owning and operating a car then simply filling the gas tank and turning on the ignition, so, too, taking a closer look at how the skin operates will make us better stewards of its health and beauty.
-We offer both in-depth articles based upon the latest scientific understanding and research and shorter answers to commonly asked questions.
+We believe that, just as there is more to owning and operating a car then simply filling the gas tank and turning on the ignition, so, too, if we understand how the skin operates, this knowledge will make us better stewards of its health and beauty.

 INSIDE THE SKIN BARRIER